-Apple cider vinegar has been touted to help with weight loss, appetite control, gut health and more.
+Apple cider vinegar has been touted as a helpful ingredient for weight loss, appetite control, gut health and more.
 But does science back up these popular claims?
-Lena Beal, MS, RDN, LD, a Piedmont therapeutic dietitian, looks at the research.
+Lena Beal, MS, RDN, LD, a Piedmont therapeutic dietitian, examines the research.

-“Before we can make recommendations to the public about apple cider vinegar, we have to consider if there is any scientific evidence that supports these claims,” says Beal.
+“Before we can make recommendations to the public about apple cider vinegar, we have to consider if there is any scientific evidence that supports these claims,” Beal says.
 “Right now, there is no sound evidence that apple cider vinegar can help with weight loss.”

 She adds, “We need to go back to the basics: If a weight loss method doesn’t include a component of increasing physical activity or decreasing calories, we need to question it.”